auddin3/blog-mongodb/README.md

-# Tech-Blog
+# Tech Blog

 ## Description

-Welcome to the Blog-MongoDB repository!
+Welcome to the Tech Blog repository!
 This project showcases a blog site built using MongoDB as the primary database.
 The application allows users to create, read, update, and delete blog posts, making it a fully functional blogging platform.
 The project is designed to demonstrate the capabilities of MongoDB in a real-world application.

 ## Features